atshaw1994/odin-sign-up-form/README.md

 ## Credits

-- **Photo:** The background image is a photo of Yggdrasil, sourced from Northlord and used with permission.
+- **Photo:** The background image is a photo of Yggdrasil, sourced from Northlord.
 - **Logo:** The Odin Project's logo is used for instructional purposes.
 - **Font:** The custom Norse font is available for download at various font sites.